 - flower (n.)

-- c.1200, from Old French flor "flower, blossom; heyday, prime; fine flour; elite; innocence, virginity" (Modern French fleur), from Latin florem (nominative flos) "flower" (source of Italian fiore, Spanish flor; see flora).
+- c.1200, flour, also flur, flor, floer, floyer, flowre, "the blossom of a plant; a flowering plant," from Old French flor "flower, blossom; heyday, prime; fine flour; elite; innocence, virginity" (12c., Modern French fleur), from Latin florem (nominative flos) "flower" (source of Italian fiore, Spanish flor; compare flora).

 - flower (v.)

 - c.1200, "be vigorous, prosper, thrive," from flower (n.).
 Of a plant or bud, "to blossom," c.1300.
 Meaning "adorn or cover with flowers" is from 1570s.
 Related: Flowered; flowering.